kstasko/notes/aws/data-analyst-cert/da-udemy-s5-visualization.md

 - `Scatter Plots`, `Heat Maps` - for correlation
 - `Pie Graphs`, `Tree Maps` - for aggregation
 - `Pivot Tables` - for tabular data
-- `KPIs` - Key Performance Indicators
+- `KPIs` - Key Performance Indicators - used to give information about the current performance of a company
 - `Geospatial Charts`
 - `Donut Charts` - percentage of a given thing for the total amount
 - `Gauge Charts`